TU-SH/fraud-concept-drift-detection/README.md

 → The model's learned rule is now backwards

+**amount**: The transaction amount in dollars/euros. for example $23.50 grocery shop, $500 electronics purchase.
+Fraud patterns often show in amount:

+Before drift → fraud clustered around small amounts ($50)

+After drift  → fraud jumps to high amounts ($500)

+Jumping SHAP value from from 0.13 → 5.13

+**class**: The label *y* (what we are trying to predict).

+Values:      0 = legitimate transaction (97% of data)

+             1 = fraudulent transaction  (3% of data)

+**time**: Seconds elapsed since the first transaction in the dataset.
+For example 0, 3600, 86400 (= 1 hour, 1 day).
+In our data: We use it to order transactions chronologically

+             pre_drift  = Time 0      to 86,400  (day 1)

+             post_drift = Time 86,400 to 172,800 (day 2)

+             recovery   = Time 172,800 to 259,200 (day 3)

 ### Part 2: XGBoost Fraud Detection
 XGBoost builds an ensemble of 200 decision trees sequentially, where each tree corrects the errors of the previous one.